koivunen/opintoscraper/README.md

  - Linux server (with disk encryption) `/kvhaku`
  - https://github.com/jlesage/docker-firefox (for login cookies until proper login API is used)
- - Python 3.9+
+ - Python 3.11+
  - Programming experience (for now)
  - chromium with selenium (headless)
+   - Min 32GB RAM for 5 parallel printing jobs (memory leak?)

 ### Usage

  - Install dependencies from requirements.txt (`pip install -r requirements.txt`)
  - Set up target program IDs in `constants.py` (program groups are not supported yet!) as seen in opintopolku.
- - Login to [https://virkailija.opintopolku.fi/](https://virkailija.opintopolku.fi/) in Microsoft Edge before the next step.
+ - Login to [https://virkailija.opintopolku.fi/](https://virkailija.opintopolku.fi/) using Firefox to steal cookies (TODO use real API)
+```bash
+docker run -e VNC_PASSWORD=PASSWORDHERE -e SECURE_CONNECTION=1  --name=firefox     -p 5800:5800 -e 'FF_OPEN_URL=https://virkailija.opintopolku.fi/service-provider-app/saml/login/alias/hakasp?redirect=https://virkailija.opintopolku.fi/virkailijan-tyopoyta/authenticate'     -v /kvhaku/firefox:/config:rw     jlesage/firefox
+```

  - Run `main.py` and watch for the process to fail or finish.
     - You may be logged out of opintopolku in the middle in which case you need to login back with edge and press enter.
 The program will prompt you for this.
-   - On failure: you may need to rerun the program in which case it skips every application already dowloaded based on the `database` file next to main.py
+   - On failure: you may need to rerun the program in which case it skips every application already dowloaded based on the `database` cache file next to main.py
- - After mass download, run `dedupe.py` to remove duplicate application files with different filenames
+ - After mass download, run `dedupe.py` to remove duplicate application files with different filenames  (TODO: no longer required?)
  - Rename/remove `database*` files to reinitialize the downloader!
    - The database stores application ids that have already been processed

-```bash
-docker run -e VNC_PASSWORD=PASSWORDHERE -e SECURE_CONNECTION=1  --name=firefox     -p 5800:5800 -e 'FF_OPEN_URL=https://virkailija.opintopolku.fi/service-provider-app/saml/login/alias/hakasp?redirect=https://virkailija.opintopolku.fi/virkailijan-tyopoyta/authenticate'     -v /kvhaku/firefox:/config:rw     jlesage/firefox
-```

 ### Default output format description